noae1/noae1/README.md

 ### Hi there 👋, I'm Noa Erez

-### I'm currently a 3rd-year Computer Science student at Tel Aviv University.
+### I am a software engineer with a BSc in Computer Science from Tel Aviv University.
 ### - 📫 How to reach me: erezereznoa@gmail.com

 <!--